 The Interest on Lawyers Trust Accounts (IOLTA) program allows attorneys to invest small or short-term deposits so that these otherwise idle funds may be pooled to generate interest money channeled to the Idaho Law Foundation, Inc. for use in law-related public interest programs.

 All active, out of state active and house counsel members of the Idaho State Bar must submit a trust account certificate with each annual licensing.
-However, if an attorney does not handle Idaho client trust funds, the attorney does not have to have an Idaho trust account.
-The certificate provides a place to check to indicate that the attorney understands the trust account requirements, but does not handle Idaho client trust funds so does not have an Idaho trust account.
+However, if an attorney does not handle Idaho client trust funds or does not have an office within Idaho, the attorney does not have to have an Idaho trust account.
+The certificate provides a place to check to indicate that the attorney understands the trust account requirements, but does not handle Idaho client trust funds or does not have an office within Idaho so does not have an Idaho trust account.

-All Idaho client trust accounts used by the attorney during the last twelve months must be reported to the Idaho State Bar.
-If an attorney is licensed in other states, those states' accounts should not be included on the Idaho certificate.
-If the attorney works for a firm, the firm's Idaho trust accounts should be listed even if the attorney does not personally handle the funds or the attorney is not a signatory on the account.
-If an attorney had an account within the last twelve months that is now closed, it should be listed on the certificate with a line drawn through it or otherwise marked as account closed.
+All Idaho client trust accounts must be reported to the Idaho State Bar.
+If an attorney is licensed in another state and does not have an office in Idaho, the other states’ accounts should not be included on the Idaho certificate.
+If the attorney works for a firm, the firm’s Idaho trust accounts should be listed even if the attorney does not personally handle the funds or the attorney is not a signatory on the account.

 All active and house counsel members must complete new trust account certificates with their annual licensing.
-Any time a new trust account is opened or account name is changed, the attorney(s) using the account should file a new certificate.
+If an attorney’s trust account information changes, a new trust account certificate must be ordered and submitted within 30 days of the change.
 If a trust account is closed without a new one being opened, it is not usually necessary to file a new certificate.
 A letter informing the Idaho State Bar of the account closure along with a list of the attorneys who used the account is sufficient.

 Idaho client trust accounts can only be in financial institutions that meet the following requirements: